How to Build a DIY Home Batting Cage

 Batting Cage 101: A Guide In Designing Your Home Batting Cage

-There are quite a few things you’ll need to consider when choosing a batting cage for your child or little league slugger.
-From the construction of the frame to the material used in the netting to knowing the exact measurements and space required, it may become overwhelming for someone who is not well-versed in batting cage anatomy (which, let’s be honest, is probably most of us!).
+There are quite a few things you’ll need to consider when choosing a batting cage for your child or Little League slugger.
+From the construction of the frame of the batting cage to the material used in the batting cage nets to knowing the exact measurements and space required, it may become overwhelming for someone who is not well-versed in batting cage anatomy (which, let’s be honest, is probably most of us!).
 This is why we’ve included a detailed overview of a few key features that make up a batting cage:

 What Are The Different Types of Batting Cages?

 If you want to learn how to build a batting cage, there are a few things we need to learn first.
 Batting cages can either be permanent or portable.
 Both provide plenty of benefits, though you may find that both options aren’t best suited for you.
 Deciding which type you need will depend on what you plan to use the cage for, how frequently it will be used and whether or not you need to transport it between locations.
 Here’s a quick look at what each type of cage has to offer:

 - Typically, they are more durable and longer lasting than portable batting cages

 - Will hold strong against high usage and harsh seasonal elements